When Is It Time for a Cane or Walker?

 About Sarah Charest, OTR/L-CLT

-Sarah Charest has worked as an occupational therapist at HSL for almost 11 years.
+Sarah Charest has worked as an occupational therapist at Hebrew SeniorLife for over 20 years.
 Sarah received her bachelor's degree in occupational therapy from the University of New Hampshire, and is certified in lymphedema management.
-She has a strong interest in...
+She has a strong interest...

 Receive Blog Notifications in Your Email